 The SRN New Investigator Award is intended to recognize the career accomplishments to date and future promise of a new investigator working in the broad area of respiratory neurobiology and sleep, which includes control of breathing, sleep mechanisms and sleep-disordered breathing.
 This may include work at the basic, clinical, epidemiological or other levels.

 This award is intended to recognize a new investigator who is beyond formal training but not yet fully established.
 It is not intended for well-established investigators.
 It is also not intended as recognition for a single project, but for overall accomplishments and future potential.
 In general, nominees should be within 5 years of completion of their terminal research degree or clinical training although exceptions will be made for candidates who have taken significant time away from their academic career.

-The submissions will be evaluated and ranked by the SRN Assembly Executive and Planning Committees, and the awardee will be announced at the SRN Assembly Meeting on Monday May 19th, 2014 in San Diego.
+The submissions will be evaluated and ranked by the SRN Assembly Executive and Planning Committees, and the awardee will be announced at the SRN Assembly Meeting on Monday May 19th, 2015 in Denver.
 The awardee will be expected to make a short presentation about their research at the SRN Assembly Business Meeting.

 The criteria for evaluation include: quality of science; significance of the science; career accomplishments to date (including publications and research support); strength of the nominating letter; and leadership potential (e.g., based on trajectory) in the SRN Assembly and the ATS.

 The awardee will receive a check for $1,000.00 and a framed certificate.